Chant is a living art. It has been around for centuries. Music has a pulse, a pace and a pattern. So do words. We are fond of words, for word is bond.

 WANT TO USE THIS ARTICLE IN YOUR eZINE OR WEBSITE?

 Please do!
 Just be sure to include this complete blurb with it.

 KARA JOHNSTAD IS KNOWN AS A VISIONARY, SINGER-SONGWRITER AND MENTOR TO VOICES CHANGING OUR WORLD Kara works with luminaries, healers, new thought leaders and creative conscious souls to realign their voice to their true calling.
 She gives them tools to raise their vibrational frequency and tap into an abundant field of creative energy.
 Kara's most downloaded songs are Message of Hope, Love Never Fails and Thank You.
 Passionate about transforming the world through voice, Kara is available for interviews, concerts, online sessions and training.
 Her monthly ezine goes out to 10.000 spirit driven souls and includes her Voice Your Essence Podcast.
 Join the community and experience how to align your body-mind-spirit system through voice.
 For free articles and teachings go to: www.karajohnstad.com

 YouTube video: Kara Johnstad "Spirit Walk", words & music by Kara Johnstad

 YouTube video: Clint Smith: "The danger of silence" by TED Talks / www.tedtalks.com "Portrait of Kara Johnstad" by Jörg Grosse-Geldermann All other photos by Kara Johnstad

 All other trademarks, or registered trademarks are property of their respective owners.

 Join OM Times expert Kara each week for a global Voice Session.
-Learn new chants, discover more about vocal technique, ask Kara your questions and connect to a global healing energy field at Humanity Healing.
+Learn uplifting songs, discover more about vocal technique, ask Kara your questions and connect to a global healing energy field at Humanity Healing.
 6 p.m.
 CET.